 Good to know: If in the database you find two languages mentioned for a partner university, you need to check whether enough courses are offered in your preferred language.
 Then you only need one proof of language.
 If you would like to take classes in both languages, you need to provide proof of your proficiency in each language.

-The content of the database is based on the information currently available to us and is subject to change.
-Therefore, please check within the four weeks before the respective application deadline if the requirements of your target university have changed.
+The content of the database is based on the information currently available to us and is generally subject to change.
+Therefore, please check particularly within the four weeks before the respective application deadline if the requirements of your target university have changed.

 Reports: The reports of former students can be found in the detailed information or directly via the “Experience Reports” button.
 You can also contact former exchange students who wrote the reports.
 Just e-mail us at outgoings